-For more detailed information about the configuration, refer to the Configuration Guideline and the tool-specific manuals (see "Related documents" on page 10).
+For more detailed information about the configuration, refer to the Configuration Guideline and the tool-specific manuals (see "Related documents" on page 8).

-In REM 543, Modbus communication is fully supported by the Modbus configurations.
-For more information about the Modbus configurations and the functions supported, refer to the CD-ROM REM 543 Modbus Configurations (see "Related documents" on page 10).
+For more information about the Modbus configurations, refer to the CD-ROM REM 543 Modbus Configurations (see "Related documents" on page 8).